suryam1504/suryam1504/README.md

 About Me:

-🧑‍🎓 Data Analytics and Computational Social Science (DACSS) Grad Student at the University of Massachusetts Amherst.
+🧑‍🎓 Data Analytics and Computational Social Science (DACSS) Grad Student at the University of Massachusetts Amherst. <br>
 📝 Recently completed my Master of Science in Mathematics at Sardar Vallabhbhai National Institute of Technology (SVNIT), Surat, India, and worked on my thesis: Evaluating Psychometric Features and Contextual Embeddings of Biomedical Texts.
 🚀 Interested in Data Science and Analytics, Machine Learning, Natural Language Processing (NLP), Deep Learning (Neural Networks), Data Structures and Algorithms, Competitive Programming, Probability and Statistics, Predictive Modeling, and Inferential Analysis.